petrobras/ross/paper/paper.md

 Concerning rotordynamics softwares, there are some commercial finite element softwares that have a rotordynamic module [@comsol; @ansys], some softwares based on a proprietary commercial software (MATLAB) [@madyn; @dynamicsrotating], and others developed as standalone softwares [@rotorinsa; @trcsoftware].
-To use these softwares one needs to buy licenses, and they are not intended to be developed in a collaborative public manner.
+To use these softwares, one needs to buy licenses, and they are not intended to be developed in a collaborative public manner.
 Also, for some of these commercial softwares, the user is 'locked' on their environment, interacting with the software only through a GUI, which makes it harder (impossible sometimes) to automate analysis, To our knowledge, in the rotordynamic field, ROSS is the first software being developed using the open source concept, with the code being